kiransingh99/project-trubisky/README.md

 	- **README.md**

 ## To Do
+- Off-board system
+	- add one second delay between each new file to make sure files don't get overwritten
 - Post processing code
+	- make raw data handler only read files starting with "RAW"
+	- create a class which converts raw data into processed data files - similar to global_tracker code.
+It will need to:
+		- remove gravity from acceleration
+		- calculate speed in x-y coordinates
+		- calculate spiral rate
+		- calculate position in x-y coordinates
+		- calculate angle of elevation
+		- calculate angle wrt direction of throw
+		- include a function that updates files already listed
-	- add more operations
+	- add more operations (metrics) - dependent on processed data
+		- time of launch (when acceleration (without g) stops increasing)
+		- launch speed
+		- spiral rate
+		- angle of attack (at launch)
+		- angle wrt direction of throw (at launch)
-	- code for individual throw stats
+	- add more functions for individual file analysis
+		- plot speed against time
+		- plot path in x-y coordinates
+		- angle of attack
-	- finish interface for main (main) python file
+	- finish interface for main python file